 For more on the Paralympic movement in Canada, see www.paralympic.ca

-Para-Rowing is uniquely integrated with FISA, and para-rowers participate alongside Olympic athletes at FISA World Cups and World Championship regattas each year.
+Para rowing is uniquely integrated with World Rowing, and Para rowers participate alongside Olympic athletes at World Rowing Cups and World Rowing Championship regattas each year.

-In 2017, the race distance and sport classes were changed.
-Para-Rowing is currently divided into five boat classes: PR3 mixed coxed four (formerly LTAMix4+), PR3 mixed double sculls (formerly LTAMix2x), PR2 mixed double sculls (formerly TAMix2x), PR1 W1x (formerly ASW1x) and PR1 M1x men’s single sculls (formerly ASM1x).
+Para rowing is currently divided into five boat classes: PR3 mixed coxed four (formerly LTAMix4+), PR3 mixed double sculls (formerly LTAMix2x), PR2 mixed double sculls (formerly TAMix2x), PR1 women’s single sculls (formerly ASW1x) and PR1 men’s single sculls (formerly ASM1x).
 The PR3 and PR2 boats are mixed gender.
-Races are now held over 2000 metres for all five events.

 Paralympic Boat Classes